 Avoid buying shower gel or liquid soap.
 A bar of soap, solid or concentrated shampoos and conditioners last much longer, are often less expensive and use less packaging.
-Some shops such as Lush sell these items.
+Refill shops and Lush sell these.

 If you use bottled water, save money and resources by buying a water jug with a filter to use instead.
 This will also save you time at the shops and save you from having to carry heavy bottles home!
 See also Water Filters.

 Save money, reduce plastic and reduce the amount of chemicals you use by making and using your own household cleaning products.
 They are much easier to make than you may think as they use simple and easily available ingredients such as vinegar and bicarbonate of soda.
 For 'recipes', do a search online for 'environmentally friendly cleaning products recipes'.

 Refill water bottles rather than buying new ones.
 This saves you money, time and resources.

 Use returnable milk bottles instead of buying milk in plastic bottles.
 See GLASS for details.

 Ecover products can be refilled at quite a few local shops throughout Edinburgh, the Lothians.
 For contacts: T: 08451 302 230 or do a postcode search via: W: www.ecover.com.

 Cut off the tops of plastic drinks bottles to make an instant funnel; the bottom half makes a mini greenhouse for individual seedlings (pierce for ventilation).

 Fill a plastic drinks bottle with water and place in toilet cistern to save the amount of water you use when flushing.

 Edinburgh: Edinburgh's kerbside recycling accepts plastic bottles, pots, tubs and trays.